Experimentally probing entropy reduction via iterative quantum information transfer: Conclusion

 Since the thermodynamic information measures used in our work put strict bounds on the entropy production of a feedback and measurement process, they tell us the achievable state purity and fidelity.
 This paves the way for more optimal quantum measurement and feedback strategies.
-The information-thermodynamic efficiency could, in some cases, function as a better benchmark of a feedback process for a given measurement protocol than, for example, state fidelity or state purity.
+In particular, when detailed prior knowledge of the evolution and measurement implemented in the experiment is available, the information-thermodynamic efficiency can serve as a more appropriate benchmark for evaluating a feedback process than, for example, state fidelity or state purity.
 This is due to its ability to quantify how close the entropy reduction is to the information extracted from the system through the measurement instead of quantifying how close the system is to a desired target state.
 In other words, the information-thermodynamic efficiency is saturated when a feedback protocol completely uses the information that is extracted from the system through the measurement, whereas the state fidelity or purity is saturated only when the system is perfectly stabilized.
 Furthermore, since in the classical regime measures of classical information flow such as the transfer entropy are relevant in feedback efficiency evaluation \cite{hartich2016sensory}, we expect their quantum counterparts covered in our work to play an important role in evaluating and improving quantum feedback protocols.

 Other quantum systems such as quantum heat engines and batteries, proposed quantum analogs of classical heat engines \cite{tajima2021superconducting,campaioli2017enhancing}, can also benefit from our nonequilibrium thermodynamic framework, including successive quantum feedback control, for example, for the robustness to external noise.